catenglaender/public-notes/ILIAS-development/Presentations/2022/ITCSS-SCSS/ITCSS-SCSS-presentation.md

 * partials with prefix `_` are never compiled on their own, have to be included by anotehr file
 * @import is deprecated instead: @use "file"
 * variables are locally solved on import within that file only

 ---

+@use "folder"

+looks for an _index.scss in that folder

+---